-You configure message-level security for a Web Service by attaching one or more policy files that contain security policy statements, as specified by the WS-SecurityPolicy specification.
-See "Using Policy Files for Message-Level Security Configuration" on page 2-5 for detailed information about how the Web Services runtime environment uses security policy files.
+You configure message-level security for a Web service by attaching one or more policy files that contain security policy statements, as specified by the WS-SecurityPolicy specification.
+See Section 2.3, "Using Policy Files for Message-Level Security Configuration" for detailed information about how the Web services runtime environment uses security policy files.

-For information about the elements of the Web Services SecurityPolicy 1.2 that are not supported in this release of WebLogic Server, see "Unsupported WS-SecurityPolicy 1.2 Assertions" on page 2-58.
+For information about the elements of the Web Services SecurityPolicy 1.2 that are not supported in this release of WebLogic Server, see Section 2.18, "Unsupported WS-SecurityPolicy 1.2 Assertions".

-Main Use Cases of Message-Level Security
+2.2 Main Use Cases of Message-Level Security